-Frank Gardner is the BBC’s fulltime security correspondent covering global security stories from the Arctic to Afghanistan to Yemen to Colombia.
+Frank Gardner is the BBC’s full-time security correspondent, covering global security stories from the Arctic to Afghanistan and Yemen to Colombia.
 He holds a degree in Arabic and Islamic Studies and served as an Infantry Officer in the British Army Reserve.
-In 2004 he was shot six times by terrorists while on assignment in Saudi Arabia but survived with major injuries.
-He was awarded an OBE by The Queen for Services to Journalism and voted Journalist of the Year.
-He has written five bestselling books including his autobiography Blood and Sand describing his years living in the Middle East.
-His last novel Outbreak was published in paperback in January.
+In 2004, he was shot six times by terrorists while on assignment in Saudi Arabia but survived with significant injuries.
+He was awarded an OBE by Queen Elizabeth II for Services to Journalism and voted Journalist of the Year.
+Gardner has written five bestselling books, including his autobiography Blood and Sand published in 2006, describing his years living in the Middle East.
+His latest novel, Outbreak, was published in paperback in January.